ProofSuite/proof-cryptodollar/README.md

 In the event the amount of ether in the smart-contract is insufficient to maintain the pegging of the currencies, the CryptoFiat contract is designed to guarantee crypto-USD and crypto-EUR token holders the amount of ether they initially sent to the smart-contract.

-The CUSDToken (crypto-USD token) and CEURToken (crypto-EURO token) are inspired and based on the `StandardToken` and `MintableToken` ERC20 contracts and augmented with logic for representing the value of the token in the event the smart contract enters an unpegged state.
+The CUSDToken (crypto-USD token) and CEURToken (crypto-EURO token) are inspired and based on the `StandardToken` and `MintableToken` ERC20 contracts and augmented with logic for representing the value of the token in the event the crypto-fiat system enters an unpegged state.